youngmr290/Australian-Farm-Optimisation-Model/docs/rotation_index.rst

 Some of the rotation phases constructed will be illogical and must be removed.
 For example, annual pasture is only resown after 4 years of continuous crop therefore, any rotation phase that are generated with resown annual that do not have 4 years of crops preceding it must be removed.
-The following rules are implemented to remove illogical rotation phases:

-#.
-If it is Lucerne after non-Lucerne then it must be resown

-#.
-If it is Tedera after non-Tedera then it must be resown

-#.
-If it is annual pasture after 4 other non-annual pasture phases then the annual pasture must be resown
+See RotGeneration_ for the full list of illogical rules.

 To further reduce the possible number of rotation phases in the model, unprofitable and unused land sequences are removed.
-The following rules apply to lessen the number of likely applicable rotation
-phases:

-#.
-No continuous canola (due to canola disease)

-#.
-No continuous pulse crops (due to pulse disease)

-#.
-No pulse crop after a pasture (this would constitute a poor use of N fixed by the legume pasture)

-#.
-No annual pasture after a spray-topped annual pasture (spray-topping reduces future germination
-   and is almost always solely used to prepare a field for subsequent cropping)

-#.
-No annual pasture (other than spray-topped pasture) after a manipulated annual pasture (usually the
-   purpose of pasture manipulation is to help prepare a field for subsequent cropping.
-However, cropping aside, a spray-topped pasture is feasible use of a field that has had its pasture manipulated)

-#.
-No single year of Tedera or Lucerne (1yr of a perennial is not a likely profitable use of that perennial)

-#.
-Only a single pasture variety in a rotation phase.
+See RotGeneration_ for the full list of rules.

 .. _Table 1: